adamribaudo/R-Google-Analytics-Examples/README.md

 ## TODO

-- Demonstration of visualizations available in R that wouldn't be possible otherwise
 - Slide output to automate monthly reporting
 - Google Cloud Runner demonstration to automate processing
 - Basic statistical tests